How to stay motivated when the days are short?

 Light Therapy

-If you find yourself heavily affected by seasonal changes, light therapy could be an effective solution.
-Using a light therapy box for just 20-30 minutes a day can significantly reduce symptoms of Seasonal Affective Disorder (SAD).
-Research shows that this method can improve mood and motivation in up to 80% of individuals affected by SAD.
+If you're significantly impacted by seasonal changes, light therapy might be an effective remedy.
+Utilizing a light therapy box for only 20-30 minutes daily can greatly alleviate symptoms of Seasonal Affective Disorder (SAD).
+Studies indicate that this approach can enhance mood and motivation in up to 80% of those experiencing SAD.

 Light therapy mimics natural sunlight, helping regulate your body's internal clock.
-This reduce feelings of tire.
+This reduces feelings of tiredness.
 If you struggle to stay motivated due to limited sunlight, this might be something worth exploring.

 Practice Gratitude